gershnik/Translit/README.md

 * Navigate to [Releases][releases] page and download `Translit-x.y.pkg` package installer.
 * Run it and install the app
+* You will be prompted to log off at the end of the installation.
+This is unfortunately necessary.
+Apple provides no way to avoid this.
-* After installation finishes launch `System Preferences ⇒ Keyboard` (there will be a convenient link on the last installer screen to do that)
+* After you log back in launch `System Preferences ⇒ Keyboard`
 * In the `Text Input` section press `Edit...` button for `Input Sources`<br/>
   <img src="doc/Edit.png" width="500px">
 * Press the `+` button to add an input source<br/>